l-panther/jamaica-travel/README.md

 Notes
 -----
 This website is an example of my front-end web development capabilities using a template.
-For more information about the development of this project, read the Development Plan for Jamaica Travel.

 Credit
 ------